 Each day we celebrate the customer and make it our priority to provide excellent service by always putting the customer first.
 With an average of 532 walk-in customers daily, the award-winning

-Our greatest accomplishment to date is electronic recording of documents.
-Additional improvements include the upgraded automated telephone system that services our nearly 80,000 phone calls annually.
-Digitizing the thousands of rolls of microfilm in our office has proved to be a significant time saver for the hundreds of customers that frequent our establishment.
+Our greatest accomplishment to date is the implementation of electronic recording of documents.
+Additional improvements include upgrading the automated telephone system that services our nearly 80,000 phone calls, annually.
+Also, digitizing the thousands of rolls of microfilm in our office has proved to be a significant time saver for the hundreds of customers that frequent the Recorder's Office.

-By working closely with the County Assessor, the computers in the public access area of our shared lobby now provides information so that the public may access the records stored in both the Recorder as well as the Assessor’s databases.
+By working closely with the County Assessor, the computers in the public access area of our shared lobby now provide the ability for the public to access the records stored in both the Recorder as well as the Assessor’s databases.

 The Recorder’s Office has updated its redaction software to ensure the privacy and security of our customers by protecting their personal information.

-All of these innovations are designed with you the customer in mind.
-Even this web site has been revamped so that the customer may easily access information from our office via Internet.
+All of these innovations are designed with you, the customer, in mind.
+Even this web site has been revamped so that the customer may easily access information from our office via the internet.

 I encourage you to visit the Recorder’s Office to see first-hand the changes that have been implemented for the purpose of creating a smoother and more efficient operation.

-Debbie Conway has served the public for over 20 years, and is currently the Clark County Recorder.
-She began her first term in January 2007 and was re-elected and served the next three terms beginning in 2011, 2015 and 2019.
-She oversees approximately 60 employees and operates on a combined budget of approximately $10 million.
-Since taking office, her focus has been on technological enhancements and services to customers; implementing electronic recording, and installing an advanced recordation software system.
+Debbie Conway has served the public for over 25 years, and is currently the Clark County Recorder.
+She began her first term in January 2007.
+She was re-elected and served the next three terms beginning in 2011, 2015 and 2019.
+She oversees over 60 employees and operates on a combined budget of over $10 million.
+Since taking office, her focus has been on technological enhancements and services to customers; implementing electronic recording; and installing an advanced recordation software system.
 Her office records one million documents annually and collects $175 million in Real Property Transfer Taxes and general recording fees.
 Prior to her career in government, she spent 20 years in the private sector in the areas of bank management, sales and project management, grants management and administration, and as a teacher and trainer.